yuppthatsgupp/Gupp-Nitro-Generator/README.md

-# GUPP
+Gupp is a Discord Nitro code generator that allows users to generate random gift codes and check their validity.
+If a valid code is found, it sends the code to a specified Discord webhook.

 ![Menu](https://i.ibb.co/37J0Xy3/screenshots-1.png)

-## GUPP is a Discord Nitro code generator that allows users to generate random gift codes and check their validity.
-If a valid code is found, it sends the code to a specified Discord webhook.

 ## Features

 - **Random Nitro Code Generation**: Generates random 18-character alphanumeric strings.